Kanakaraya Mudali: Death

 The Mudali entered on his duties on Friday 10 September 1724.
 He served twenty-one years, five months, and a few days.
 Scarcely has it been the lot of any one else to live without interruption in the same style, for so long a period.

 Problem of inheritance

 When the question of deciding who should inherit Kanakaraya's property came up in 1748, a committee of 20 officials were appointed to arbitrate.
 Ananda Ranga Pillai led the committee.
 The committee decided that Chinna Mudali, the brother of the deceased Kanakaraya Mudali was the rightful heir to his estate.
 However, Chinna Mudali was not satisfied and the matter dragged on till April 1746, when Dupleix decided the case combining Mitakshara law and the concept of legitim from French jurisprudence.
 Balancing the interests of the two women was what Dupleix had to achieve.
 The women were given life interest in the property and, after their lifetime, the properties were to go to Kanakaraya's brother Tanappa Mudaliar.

-Namesakes

-A street near Gopal Pillaiyar Temple in Tiruvanamalai (former French colony) is named after him as Kanakaraya Mudali Street.